 Boundaries related to regions, provinces and municipalities are extracted from the official shapefiles from Istat.

-The OpenCoesione portal is a web application developed in Django/Python using a PostgreSQL/PostGIS database and uWSGI/Nginx web server.
-Figures and textual information concerning projects and beneficiaries are indexed using the Apache Solr document search platform.
+The OpenCoesione portal is a web application developed in Django/Python using a PostgreSQL/PostGIS database for the data storage and uWSGI/Nginx as a web server.
+Figures and text information concerning projects and beneficiaries are indexed using the Apache Solr document search platform.

 The following are the components of OpenCoesione’s software stack: